-Congregating geese can cause a number of problems.
-Damage to landscaping can be significant and expensive to repair or replace, while large amounts of excrement can render swimming areas, parks, golf courses, lawns, docks, and patios unfit for human use.
+Congregating geese can cause damage to landscape.
+Large amounts of excrement can render swimming areas, parks, golf courses, lawns, docks, and patios unfit for human use.
 Since they are active grazers, they are particularly attracted to lawns and ponds located near apartment complexes, houses, office areas and golf courses.
 Geese can rapidly denude lawns, turning them into barren, dirt areas.

 Geese are particularly aggressive during breeding and nesting season.
 Their behavior can cause problems around businesses when geese attack and nip at workers and customers.